SammTavv/UselessLang/README.md

 </pre>

 ## Global functions
-Here are some functions you can use anywhere, everywhere, whenever you want:
+Here are some functions you can use anywhere and everywhere:
 - `draw`: prints any type as a string to the console.
 <pre>
   draw #Hello World#.